selfdefined/web-app/11ty/definitions/mx.md

 ## Considerations

 In formal settings, defaulting to gendered titles of courtesy can misgender people.
-While titles and salutations are not necessarily indicative of gender, there tends to be a corrolation between **Ma'am** and woman- or femme-assumed individuals.
+While titles and salutations are not necessarily indicative of gender, there tends to be a corrolation.
+For example, **Ma'am** tends to be used to refer to woman- or femme-assumed individuals.

 Mx allows you to maintain formality without making assumptions about people's titles/saluations and/or gender.